“What have you learnt through the process of accessing your medical files, keeping a detailed symptom journal and collating your own medical history?”

 When looking at that fact regarding doctors, the simple truth is that doctors are human!

-They are not the gods of society to be treated with the undeserved respect that many of my generation were brought up believing them to be based upon their career choice, years of study and self elevated esteem in society alone.
+They are not the gods of society to be treated with the undeserved respect that many of my generation were brought up believing them to be, based solely upon their career choice, years of study and self elevated esteem in society alone.

-Like all of us, no medical professional in any field is infallible, they do make mistakes, have character flaws and have their off days … No matter how lofty their position in the medical community, how many years of study they completed or how much money that was poured into their education … They are still only human!
+Like all of us, no medical professional in any field is infallible, they do make mistakes, have character flaws and have their off days. —No matter how lofty their position is in the medical community, how many years of study they completed or how much money that was poured into their education. —They are still only human!

 The sheer arrogance of some doctors and the extent of the damage they do to their patients with a blatant disregard for sensitivity toward dignity, all due to their severely overinflated egos, really is worthy of losing their right to practice medicine entirely.